Autoformer Volume Control FAQ

 A - No, it is not necessary.
 But this shouldn't stop you from experimenting.
 You might find that you prefer some additional load.

 Q - Will they work for balanced attenuation.?

 A - They have been used with good results in balanced systems but it requires two autoformers per channel.
-It is also be possible to custom build autoformers with both windings on a single core to take advantage of the magnetic coupling between windings.
+If both the source and load adhere to the brodcast standard, a single autoformer will work.